lincolnquick/ist412/README.md

 Unit tests are located in the test directory of the project (hrms/src/test).
 You can run them from IntelliJ IDEA or by running `mvn test` from the project's root directory.

 ## Authentication
--Username: user	Password: password
+- Username: user	Password: password
--Username: kong	Password: empire
+- Username: kong	Password: empire

 ## Contact Information
 For help or further questions, contact IST 412 Group 5 via Microsoft Teams.